SAP-samples/service-cloud-ms-teams-integration/documentation/step3/setupcode.md

    **Important:** Tunnel should be established at the same port where the Node.js bot application is listening to.

-2. Copy HTTPS endpoint created for the application.
+3. Copy HTTPS endpoint created for the application.
    ![Ngrok Tunnel](./images/ngrok-tunnel.png)
-   **Important:** Messaging endpoing should be updated each time when you restart Ngrok.
+   **Important:** Messaging endpoint should be updated each time when you restart Ngrok.
 This is due to the change in domain name when you restart Ngrok tunneling (free version).

 &nbsp;